 What is Intuitive Eating?

-Intuitive eating is a framework which includes mindful eating, that allows you to find more balance and feel less stress around your relationship with food by connecting back to your body’s natural cues.
+Intuitive eating is a framework that includes mindful eating, that allows you to find more balance and feel less stress around your relationship with food by connecting back to your body’s natural cues.

 Registered Dietitians, Evelyn Tribole and Elyse Resch created Intuitive Eating in 1995 as a way of integrating instinct, emotion, and rational thought into a self-care eating framework (1).